Attorney Fees for House Closing in Richmond, Virginia

 What happens after the closing is finalized?

-After the closing is finalized, several actions are taken to complete the real estate transaction:
+These are the actions taken to complete the sale.

 Who is present at the closing?

-- Buyer and Seller: Both parties must be present to review and sign the required closing documents.
+• Buyer and Seller: Each side has to be here to discuss and sign the closing statements.

 FAQs:

-Are attorney fees required for real estate transactions in Virginia?
+Are attorney fees a necessity for real estate transactions in Virginia?

 How do closing costs differ between buyers and sellers in Virginia?